Are you up for a challenge?

 Following the success of our third annual ride this January, we are looking for fit and experienced riders to join our group on a sponsored horse safari, with back-up welcome from non-riding partners who will have the opportunity to fish and take game drives or ride mountain bikes.

-In January 2018, Ant’s Nest have offered to take us through the private game reserves of the Waterberg on their lovely horses.
+Ant’s Nest have offered to take us through the private game reserves of the Waterberg on their lovely horses.

 Riders’ overall dates: 20th Jan to 28th Jan 2018 + option of one extra night